ovh/docs/pages/web_cloud/web_hosting/sql_overquota_database/guide.en-ca.md

 We recommend this solution for large databases.

 You can duplicate the content of your OVHcloud database directly to another of your OVHcloud databases, using a feature in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca).
-To do this, please refer to our guide on "[Duplicating the contents of one database in another](/pages/web_cloud/web_hosting/copy_database)".
+To do this, please refer to our guide "[Duplicating the contents of one database to another](/pages/web_cloud/web_hosting/copy_database)".

 If you are migrating to a database outside of the [Start SQL](https://www.ovhcloud.com/en-ca/web-hosting/options/start-sql/) and [Web Cloud Databases](https://www.ovhcloud.com/en-ca/web-cloud/databases/) solutions, you can manually move the content from your old database to a new one using our guides: